TD Canada Trust: History

-Origins & Formation
+Origins and formation

 The modern identity of TD Canada Trust is a composite of three major Canadian financial institutions: The Bank of Toronto, The Dominion Bank, and Canada Trust.
 Its character was shaped by two pivotal mergers—the first in 1955, creating the Toronto-Dominion Bank, and the second in 2000, which integrated Canada Trust and fundamentally reshaped the bank's retail identity.
 This history reflects a strategic fusion of a traditional, conservative chartered bank with an agile, customer-focused trust company, a combination that has defined both its market success and its subsequent challenges.

-Predecessor Institution(s)
+Predecessor institutions

 Formation of Toronto-Dominion Bank (1955)

 By the mid-1950s, both The Bank of Toronto and The Dominion Bank were established national institutions, but were smaller than their main competitors.
 To achieve the scale necessary to compete more effectively with the larger Canadian banks, the two institutions agreed to merge.
-The amalgamation was approved by Canada's Minister of Finance on November 1, 1954, and became official on February 1, 1955.
+The amalgamation was approved by Canada's Minister of Finance on 1 November 1954, and became official on 1 February 1955.

 The newly formed entity was named The Toronto-Dominion Bank.
 At its inception, it operated 449 branches across Canada, maintained offices in London and New York, and employed approximately 4,700 people.